-- E-01: Complete the East Link spine to Downtown Redmond. - E-02: Fully implement Bus Rapid Transit (BRT) on I-405.
-Adjust the scope of the proposed low intensive capital project to provide sufficient access for the line to operate as an efficient BRT facility; the project components necessary to function as BRT and maximize service and ridership include: - Access improvements including, but not limited to, additional inline stations at NE 85th Street, relocation of the North 8th Street HOV direct access ramp in Renton as discussed under project E-04, direct access to the Tukwila Sounder Station, and at least one additional location south of I-90. - o Dedicated transitway with inline flyer stops;
+• E-01: Complete the East Link spine to Downtown Redmond.

-- Vehicles with multiple doors for entry/exit, designed to "dock" with stations to eliminate a step-up onto the bus; - Off-board fare collection; - o Frequent, all day service, with intuitive maps and simple schedules; - o Transit signal priority where applicable for faster, more efficient service; and - o Sophisticated communication systems to track vehicle locations and provide arrival information directly to passenger cell phones or other kiosk displays. - E-03: Light rail from Totem Lake to Issaquah via Bellevue to connect these three regional growth centers with fast, frequent and reliable transit service.
-The scope for this project should provide flexibility to allow for alternative High Capacity Transit considerations on the Eastside Rail Corridor in Segment A from Totem Lake to Bellevue, if desired by the community. - E-04: In lieu of the proposed North 8th Street HOV direct access ramps in Renton, provide a new transit center and parking garage at Rainier Avenue South and South Grady Way. - N-09 and N-10: Build BRT on 145th Street and SR 522 to connect with North Link, in accordance with the plans of the local jurisdictions through which it passes, to provide HCT between the Eastside, including the University of Washington Bothell/Cascadia College Campus, and the greater Seattle area via the north end of Lake Washington.
+- E-02: Fully implement Bus Rapid Transit (BRT) on I-405, from Lynnwood to SeaTac.
+Adjust the scope of the proposed low intensive capital project to provide sufficient access for the line to operate as an efficient BRT facility; the project components necessary to function as BRT and maximize service and ridership include: - Access improvements including, but not limited to, additional inline stations at NE 85th Street, relocation of the North 8th Street HOV direct access ramp in Renton as discussed under project E-04, direct access to the Tukwila Sounder Station, and at least one additional location south of I-90; - Expanded park-and-ride facilities; - Dedicated transitway with inline flyer stops; - Vehicles with multiple doors for entry/exit, designed to "dock" with stations to eliminate a step-up onto the bus; - Off-board fare collection; - Frequent, all day service, with intuitive maps and simple schedules; - Transit signal priority where applicable for faster, more efficient service; and - Sophisticated communication systems to track vehicle locations and provide arrival information directly to passenger cell phones or other kiosk displays. - E-03: Light rail from Totem Lake to Issaquah via Bellevue to connect these three regional growth centers with fast, frequent and reliable transit service.
+The scope for this project must provide flexibility and be scalable to meet ridership demand and the needs of the communities served. - E-04: In lieu of the proposed North 8th Street HOV direct access ramps in Renton, provide a new transit center and parking garage at Rainier Avenue South and South Grady Way. - N-09 and N-10: Build BRT on 145th Street and SR 522 to connect with North Link, in accordance with the plans of the local jurisdictions through which it passes, to provide HCT between the Eastside, including the University of Washington Bothell/Cascadia College Campus, and the greater Seattle area via the north end of Lake Washington.